jon-brandy/jon-brandy/README.md

 ## Hi there 👋

-### 🔒 DFIR Consultant | Offensive & Defensive Content Engineer | Black Hat Asia 2025 Arsenal Speaker
+### 🔒 DFIR Consultant | Offensive & Defensive Content Engineer | Black Hat Asia & USA 2025 Arsenal Speaker

 <p align="justify"> I am <b>Nicolas Saputra Gunawan</b>, also known as <b>Brandy</b>, a <b>Junior Digital Forensic & Incident Response (DFIR) Consultant</b> at PT.
 ITSEC Asia Tbk.
 A fresh graduate in Cybersecurity with a strong passion for DFIR, Malware Analysis, and Binary Exploitation.
 As an active member of the international CTF teams ImaginaryCTF and Lil L3ak, I contribute to challenge creation and frequently solve problems in PWN and Forensics categories.
 I'm eager to further develop my skills and secure a cybersecurity role where I can make a meaningful impact and help defend against real-world threats. </p>